aurora-is-near/doc.aurora.dev/docs/build-a-dapp/frontend/connect-wallet.md

 The project above:

-1. Allows you to connect to your dApp via 4 different wallets: injected browser wallet, Metamask, Wallet Connect and Safe Wallet (`connectors` field of Wagmi config).
+1. Allows you to connect to your dApp via 4 different wallets: injected browser wallet, MetaMask, Wallet Connect and Safe Wallet (`connectors` field of Wagmi config).
 2. Configures Aurora and Aurora Testnet chains to be accessible via your dApp (`chains` and `transports` fields of Wagmi config).
 3. Displays account information if a user is connected by using Account component and Wagmi hooks.